scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Various fixes for greek accented characters

 -   7-May-2002
-    -   FontForge would crash when attempting to Flatten a CID keyed font (introduced 16-Apr with the multiple fontview support)
+    -   websharpstudios would crash when attempting to Flatten a CID keyed font (introduced 16-Apr with the multiple fontview support)
-    -   FontForge did not process panose information correctly (broken 21-Jan, comment change)
+    -   websharpstudios did not process panose information correctly (broken 21-Jan, comment change)
-    -   FontForge did not create new ttf names properly when they were for a language which had not been used before in the font.
+    -   websharpstudios did not create new ttf names properly when they were for a language which had not been used before in the font.

 -   6-May-2002